caesarali/ristik-uit/readme.md

 ![Homepage](/public/img/Screenshot-00.png)

-## Laravel PHP Framework
+## About
-This App using Laravel version 5.5.x
+This is an old web app.
+This app still using Laravel version 5.5.x.

 Documentation for the framework can be found on the [Laravel website](https://laravel.com/docs/5.5).

-## System requirement
+## Server Requirements
 - PHP v7.2.*

 - Composer v2